aiFdn/gitwz/README.md

 In this implementation:

 - `messageTemplate` refers to the template you've set, containing the placeholder.
 - `GW_MESSAGE_TEMPLATE_PLACEHOLDER` is the configurable placeholder within your template.
 By default, it could be something like `$msg`.
 - The `replace` function swaps the placeholder with the actual commit message generated by GitWiz.

-#### Practical Example:
+#### Practical Example

 If you've set your `GW_MESSAGE_TEMPLATE_PLACEHOLDER` to `$msg` and your `messageTemplate` is something like `"Fixes issue #123: $msg"`, GitWiz will replace `$msg` with the AI-generated message.
 So, if GitWiz generates "Updated the README for clarity", your final commit message becomes "Fixes issue #123: Updated the README for clarity".